Motorola Moto G100 Pro

 • Resolution is 1220 x 2712 px on Motorola Moto G100 Pro and 1080 x 2400 px on Oppo K12s.

-• Branded damage-resistant glass is present on Motorola Moto G100 Pro but not on Oppo K12s.
+• Damage-resistant glass branding is present on Motorola Moto G100 Pro but not available on Oppo K12s.

-• HDR10 support is available on Motorola Moto G100 Pro but not on Oppo K12s.
+• HDR10 support is present on Motorola Moto G100 Pro but not available on Oppo K12s.

-• HDR10+ support is available on Motorola Moto G100 Pro but not on Oppo K12s.
+• HDR10+ support is present on Motorola Moto G100 Pro but not available on Oppo K12s.

-• Chipset (SoC) name is MediaTek Dimensity 7300 on Motorola Moto G100 Pro and Qualcomm Snapdragon 6 Gen 4 on Oppo K12s.
+• The chipset is MediaTek Dimensity 7300 on Motorola Moto G100 Pro and Qualcomm Snapdragon 6 Gen 4 on Oppo K12s.

 • CPU speed is 4 x 2.5 & 4 x 2 GHz on Motorola Moto G100 Pro and 1 x 2.3 & 3 x 2.2 & 4 x 1.8 GHz on Oppo K12s.